oboobotenefiok/vidspeed/README.md

 A CLI tool that speeds up videos and strips the audio.
 That's it.

-The annoyance
+### The annoyance

-Someone sends you a 45 minute lecture recording.
-You have 20 minutes before your next meeting.
-Or you're reviewing your own screen capture and have to watch yourself type something slowly.
-Or it's security footage that's mostly nothing with a few seconds of something.

-You could open a video editor, import, find the speed setting, export, wait.
-Or you just run one command.
+Actually, there's no annoyance, I'm building this tool specifically as a test towards YouTube automation and Footage surveillance.

-What this does
+### What this does

 You give it a video file and a speed.
 It gives you back a new video that plays at that speed with no audio.
 The original file stays untouched.